 It was springtime in Spain and also my first visit to that fine country.
 I had taken the bus from London to Barcelona, then hitch hiked to Madrid.
 I was in the process of hitching back to Barcelona when my first ride dropped me off on the outskirts of Zaragoza.
 I had my black Gibson J-45 and a lot of Sonny Terry and Brownie Maghee songs to sing.
 I was completely free and wandered wherever I wished.

-Just writing all this down gets me a little misty.
-I simply believe that, much of the time, youth is truly wasted on the young.
-I'll volunteer that I did not waste mine as much as the average American, but I will also admit that I was beyond wasted that night in Zaragoza.
+Writing this now brings on the emotional recall of misspent or well spent youth.
+I simply believe something that is sadly true- youth is wasted on the young.
+I'll volunteer that I did not waste mine as much as the average young American, but I will also admit that I was beyond wasted that night in Zaragoza.

 There were hash joints, and more drinks, shots of this and sips of that.
 I howled out songs about how my "no-good woman did me wrong," etc, and me and the two girls had a blast.
-Just before the sun came up, the lesbians, which had steadily grown into a larger batch of friends around the bar, saw too it that I got to my hotel room safely.
+Just before the sun came up, the women and a large batch of friends that had grown around the bar, saw to it that I got to my hotel room safely.
 One of them carried my guitar and another balanced me up and helped me get in the door.